How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 The gestation period for puppies, which is the time from conception to birth, typically lasts about 63 days.
 This period can vary slightly, usually ranging from 58 to 68 days.

-Puppies themselves aren’t pregnant, but their mothers (female dogs) are.
-The pregnancy, or gestation period, for dogs lasts about 63 days from conception, with a possible range of 58 to 68 days.
+Puppies themselves are not pregnant, but their mothers (female dogs) are.
+The pregnancy, or gestation period, for dogs, lasts about 63 days from conception, with a possible range of 58 to 68 days.

 Dogs are pregnant for approximately 63 days, with the gestation period typically ranging from 58 to 68 days.